 II.
-Definitions
+DEFINITIONS

 - A. Assault: Intentionally causing or attempting to cause serious physical injury to another person.
+This includes but is not limited to making a verbal threat, making a fist, and pulling hair. - B. Bullying: Unwanted, demeaning behavior among students that is intentional.
+It must include: 1) behavior based on an imbalance of power where a student uses physical, emotional, social, or academic power to control, exclude, or harm others; and 2) is a behavior that happens more than once, or is likely to be repeated based on evidence gathered. - C. Cyberbullying: Bullying that takes place over digital devices like cell phones, computers, and tablets.
+Cyberbullying can occur through texting, apps, or online via social media, forums, or gaming where people can view, participate in, or share content.
+Cyberbullying includes sending, posting, or sharing negative, harmful, false, or hurtful content about another student.
+It can include sharing personal or private information about someone else causing embarrassment or humiliation.
-This includes but is not limited to making a verbal threat, making a fist, and pulling hair. - B. Bullying: Exposing a student to intentional negative actions on the part of one or more students which adversely affect the victim's ability to participate in or benefit from the school's educational programs or activities. - C. Discrimination: Disparate treatment based on a person's race, sex, ethnic background, religion, disability, or age. - D. Fighting: Physical encounters involving two or more students for the purpose of overcoming a person by blows, battery or weapons. - E. Harassment: Perceived or actual experiences of discomfort with identity issues in regard to race, color, national origin, gender, disability, sexual orientation, religion, or other identifying characteristics by a student, which adversely affects the student's ability to participate in or benefit from the school's

-- educational programs or activities. - F. Hazing: Acts which subject a student to bodily injury or humiliation for the purpose of initiation into a student organization. - G. Intimidation: Subjection of a student to intentional actions that seriously threatens and induces a sense of fear and/or inferiority which adversely affects that student's ability to participate in or benefit from the school's educational program or activities. - H. Retaliation: An act of reprisal or getting back at a person for an act he/she has committed. - I. Sexual Harassment: Unwelcome verbal, written, or physical conduct of a sexual nature, including requests for sexual favors, unwanted touching, stalking, and sexual jokes. - J. Cyber Bullying: Harassing, humiliating, intimidating, or threatening others on the Internet or via cellular phones or other technology available (i.e. emails, text messaging, web pages, instant messaging, tweeting, and other electronically communicated messages including social media sites).
+- D. Discrimination: Disparate treatment based on a person's race, color, sex, gender, gender identity, sexual orientation, age, national origin, religion, socio-economic sttus, or disability. - E. Fighting: Physical encounters involving two or more students for the purpose of overcoming a person by blows, battery or weapons. - F. Harassment: Actual or perceived negative actions that offend, ridicule or demean another student with regard to race, national origin, martial status, sex, sexual orientation, gender identity, sexual orientaiton, religion, ancestry, physical attributes, socio-economic status, familial status, or physical or mental ability or disability. - G. Hazing: Acts which subject a student to bodily injury or humiliation for the purpose of initiation into a student organization. - H. Intimidation: Any communication or action directed against another student that threatens or induces a sense of fear and/or inferiority.
+Retaliation may be considered a form of intimidation. - I. Retaliation: An act of reprisal or getting back at a person for an act he/she has committed. - J. Sexual Harassment: Unwelcome verbal, written, or physical conduct of a sexual nature, including requests for sexual favors, unwanted touching, stalking, and sexual jokes.

 III.
-Prevention, Intervention, Remediation, and Consequences
+LIMITATIONS OF LIABILITY

+In accordance with the statute, a school employee who reports an act of bullying, harassment, or intimidation under the Educational Article, Annotated Code of Maryland, Section § 7-424.1 is not civilly liable for any act or omission in reporting or filing to report an act of bullying harassment, or intimidation under this section.

+IV.
+PREVENTION, INTERVENTION, REMEDIATION, AND CONSEQUENCES

-This policy recognizes that the prohibition of bullying in schools and reprisal and retaliation against individuals who report acts of bullying, as well as subsequent and standard consequences and remedial actions, cannot be effective as prevention and intervention methods unless they are included as a part of a whole-school prevention/intervention program.
+This regulation recognizes that the prohibition of bullying in schools and reprisal and retaliation against individuals who report acts of bullying, as well as subsequent and standard consequences and remedial actions, cannot be effective as prevention and intervention methods unless they are included as a part of a whole-school prevention/intervention program.
 The whole-school program will include the following elements: prevention, intervention/remediation, and consequences.